-2. Touch TIMER SET.
+2. Choose TIMER SET.

-NOTE: If both the fan and light are operating and the TIMER SET Pad is touched twice, both the fan and light will be controlled by the timer.
-The Display will alternate between "FAN" and "LIGHT" one time before HR:MN is displayed.
+- Be sure you have set a time of day with the CLOCK function before setting any TIMER function. - If both the fan and light are operating and the TIMER pad is touched twice, both the fan and light will be controlled by the timer.
+The Display will alternate between "FAN" and "LIGHT" one time before "HR:MN" is displayed.